SvenLieber/website/content/en/post/cordi-2025/index.md

 The humanities session at CoRDI highlighted how this plays out in practice.

-The humanities session featured talks about the GND, which is the authority file of German-speaking countries, as well as the Knowledge Graph software Wikibase.
+The humanities session featured talks about the [_Gemeinsame Normdatei (GND)_](https://www.wikidata.org/wiki/Q36578), which is the authority file of German-speaking countries, and the Knowledge Graph software Wikibase.

 In the presentation, _Authority Files and the Text+ Data Space_